Your very own Ra tshirt. Soo sexy! Includes a free copy of Sahaj's solo record Another Minute for free!

-Instant download of the 1 track release: SUPERMEGADUBSTEP
+Instant download of the 13 track release: Another Minute (Digital Dload)

 There are not a lot of rock bands in the world like Ra.
 Musicianship and real vocals mixed with truly commercial songs that somehow manage to remain intense, mysterious, heavy and creative.
 Self produced and engineered.
 Self promoted!
 Self managed!
 Considered by many to be the most underrated hard rock band still releasing music today.
 The following is a step by step history of how Ra has both been lucky and through the ringer...